Student Rights and Responsibilities:

 - Identify themselves in a timely manner as an individual with a disability when seeking an accommodation.

-- Provide documentation from an appropriate professional source that verifies the nature of the disability, functional limitations, and the need for specific accommodations.
+- Provide documentation from a professional source that verifies the nature of the disability, functional limitations, and the need for specific accommodations.

-- Follow specific procedures for obtaining reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids:
+- Follow specific procedures for obtaining accommodations, academic adjustments, and/or auxiliary aids:

-- Contact the Accessibility Services office at the beginning of each semester in order to obtain accommodation notices in a timely manner (within the first two weeks of each semester, within the first week for a summer session course).
+- Login to Titan’s AIM at the beginning of each semester in order to request accommodations in a timely manner (within the first two weeks of each semester, within the first week for a summer session course).
+Students can access their accommodations at any point in the semester.
+Please note that accommodations are not retroactive.

 - Meet the timelines and procedural requirements established by the Accessibility Services office for scheduling exams, requesting assistance, auxiliary aids and services, etc. Typically, such service declarations should be made as soon as the student is informed.
 If the student fails to provide adequate notice of the need for space and/or assistance they are still entitled to the accommodation, but there is no guarantee that it can be provided in the fullest measure.